accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate pre-recorded time-based media with an alternative (synchronised captions or audio description) on the screen.
+1. Identify pre-recorded time-based media with an alternative (synchronised captions or audio description) on the screen.
 1. If captions are present, check that the functionality that enables captions to be activated and deactivated is presented at the same level as the other features (such as the playback functionality, for example), i.e. that it is not necessary to perform more actions to trigger captions than to trigger the other features.
 For example, if the play button can be activated from the interface by a simple tap gesture (without the need to activate a first component), the captions function should be available in the same way, with a simple tap gesture.
 If the captions function is available from a drop-down menu that needs to be activated (by a tap gesture, for example), it will not be considered to be at the same level because there will be an additional step to perform.
 1. If audio description is present, check that the function that enables you to activate and deactivate audio description is presented at the same level as the other functions.
 1. If this is the case, the criterion is validated.